Chiral spin liquid phase of the triangular lattice Hubbard model: a density matrix renormalization group study: Identification as a chiral spin liquid:

-With flux insertion, we observe the quantized spin Hall effect, as shown for the YC4 and YC6 cylinders in Figures \ref{fig:CSL} (b) and (c) respectively, with a pumping of exactly spin $1/2$ per $2\pi$ flux insertion.
-The corresponding transformation of the entanglement spectrum with flux insertion is shown in the SM\cite{SuppMat}; as expected, $2\pi$ flux insertion converts between the two topological sectors.
+With flux insertion, we also observe the quantized spin Hall effect, as shown for the YC4 and YC6 cylinders at $U/t=9$ and 10, respectively, in Figures \ref{fig:CSL} (d) and (e), with a pumping of exactly spin $1/2$ per $2\pi$ flux insertion.
+For YC6, for which the chiral order is roughly constant at $U/t=10$, the flux insertion proceeds at a constant rate.
+For YC4, the shifting boundary of the chiral phase with flux insertion causes some deviation, but the qualitative behavior is the same.